DaanJansen94/a3partitioner/README.md

 ## Citation

-If you use EbolaSeq in your research, please cite:
+If you use a3partitioner in your research, please cite:

 ```
 Jansen, D., & Vercauteren, K. (2025). a3partitioner: A bioinformatics tool for creating APOBEC3 and non-APOBEC3 partitions from sequence alignments (v.0.1.1).
 Zenodo. https://doi.org/10.5281/zenodo.14851870